Location

 Civic advocates propose a new sports arena for the city to replace the aging Heritage Bank Center on the riverfront.
 The proposal promises expanded programming, enhanced entertainment value, and additional economic impact.
 A recent study sponsored by the Cincinnati Regional Chamber identifies and evaluates three potential sites for this program outside of its current location.
 This presentation and panel discussion will highlight the urban design implications of arena development at each of these potential sites.
 The event offers AIA membership an opportunity to gain insight into the urban design impact of a massive new building program for the city center and allows members to contribute their expertise in dialogue about how best to integrate the outcome into the urban context.
 Pete Metz will present the site study with commentary from a panel of urban design experts.

 Presented by AIA Cincinnati’s Urban Design Committee.
-Hospitality provided by Judith Lewis, principal City Lands Development Company.
+Hospitality provided by Judith Lewis, LEED AP, City Lands Development.

 Read more about the arena site proposals: